A Life Beyond Anger

 Weekly General Program guided meditations and Buddhist teachings are suitable for both beginners and more advanced meditation practitioners.
 General meditation classes are given as a series, but can also be taken individually.

-Please feel free to drop in on a class-by-class basis.
 Classes are held every week unless otherwise stated.

 No special clothing is required.
 No pre-registration required.
 We offer chairs or cushions to sit on.